mjdoja/pawcoin-gitpod/README.md

-# Gitpod EOSIO Token Project
+# Gitpod WAX Token Deploy
-This project is ready for Gitpod-based deployment of an eosio.token contract.
+This Gitpod project is configured to work with WAX smart contract deployment using cleos.